DefinitionThis section has been translated automatically.

 - Meyrier A (2003) Treatment of idiopathic nephrosis by immunophillin modulation.
 Nephrol Dial Transplant 18 Suppl 6:vi79-86.

-- Cohen CD et al (2017) Abnormal Kidney Function.
-In: Batteguay E (Ed.)
-Differential diagnosis of internal diseases.
-Thieme Publishing House Stuttgart, New York S. 465
+- Cohen CD et al (2017) Abnormal renal function.
+In: Batteguay E (ed) Differential diagnosis of internal diseases.
+Thieme Verlag Stuttgart, New York p.
+465.

 - Dettmar AK et al (2016) Infection-Related Focal Segmental Glomerulosclerosis in Children.
 Biomed Res Int 2016:7351964.